Yashdubey007/Multi-Class-Image-Classification-with-CNN-ResNet50-and-MobileNetV2/README.md

 # Multi-Class Image Classification with CNN, ResNet50, and MobileNetV2

 This project implements and compares three deep learning models—custom CNN, ResNet50, and MobileNetV2—for multi-class image classification.
 It uses a dataset stored in Google Drive, preprocesses images, trains the models with optional data augmentation, evaluates their performance, and saves the best model (MobileNetV2) for inference.
-A prediction function is also provided to classify new images into one of three categories: "abdur", "yash", or "sanjay".
+A prediction function is also provided to classify new images into one of three categories: "0", "1", or "2".

 ## Features
 - **Data Preprocessing:** Loads and normalizes images from Google Drive, resizes to 224x224.